🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points+ S$100 with S$8K spend

 Principal Card Supp.
 Card

-While the first year’s fee can no longer be waived, subsequent years’ fees are waivable, subject to approval.
-Fee waivers are based on your total spend and overall tenure with AMEX, and there is no published eligibility criteria that I’m aware of.
+While the first year’s annual fee cannot be waived, subsequent years’ annual fees can potentially be waived, subject to appeal.
+Fee waiver approvals are based on your total spend and overall tenure with AMEX, and there is no published eligibility criteria that I’m aware of.

 How many miles do I earn?